pinax/pinax/docs/apps_list.md

 ## [symposion](https://github.com/pinax/symposion)
 symposion is a conference management solution from Eldarion.
 It was built with the generous support of the Python Software Foundation.
 See http://eldarion.com/symposion/ for commercial support, customization and hosting.
 ## [metron](https://github.com/pinax/metron)
+metron provides analytics and metrics integration for Django.

+Current analytics services supported:

+    Google Analytics
+    Mixpanel
+    gaug.es
+    Google AdWords Conversion Tracking

 ## [phileo (soon to be pinax-likes)](https://github.com/pinax/phileo)
+phileo is a liking app for Django.
 ## [django-forms-bootstrap (deprecated?)](https://github.com/pinax/django-forms-bootstrap)
+django-forms-bootstrap is a simple bootstrap filter for Django forms.
+Extracted from the bootstrap theme for Pinax.
 ## [pinax-phone-confirmation](https://github.com/pinax/pinax-phone-confirmation)
+pinax-phone-confirmation is an app to provide phone confirmation via Twilio.
 ## [django-bookmarks](https://github.com/pinax/django-bookmarks)
+django-bookmarks provides bookmark management for the Django web framework.
 ## [django-friends](https://github.com/pinax/django-friends)
+django-friends provides friendship, contact, and invitation management for the Django web framework.
 ## [django-flag](https://github.com/pinax/django-flag)
+django-flag provides flagging of inapproprite spam/content.
 ## [pinax-wiki](https://github.com/pinax/pinax-wiki)
+pinax-wiki lets you easily add a wiki to your Django site.

 Apps often follow the following template:

 ## [pinax-starter-app](https://github.com/pinax/pinax-starter-app)
+pinax-starter-app is a starter app template for Pinax apps.